alexthemaster/api/README.md

 - Provides a Decorator-based API to make developing your routes easy!
 - Follows common REST standards.

-## API Documentation
+## @sapphire/api Documentation

-For the full API documentation please refer to [the TypeDoc generated documentation](https://sapphire-project.github.io/api)
+For the full @sapphire/api documentation please refer to [the TypeDoc generated documentation](https://sapphire-project.github.io/api)

 ## Buy us some doughnuts